Len Andrychuk, K.C.

 • “Consultation by Boards and Tribunals,” Crown and Aboriginal Duties: Practical Implications, Pacific Business & Law Institute (Ottawa, 2007)

-• “Environmental Regulation of Oil and Gas in Saskatchewan” and “Understanding the Environmental Regime under the ‘New’ Environmental Management and Protection Act,” Saskatchewan Energy Forum, Insight (Calgary, 2003 and Regina, 2005)
+• “Environmental Regulation of Oil and Gas in Saskatchewan” and “Understanding the Environmental Regime under the ‘New’ Environmental Management and Protection Act,” Saskatchewan Energy Forum, Insight (Calgary, 2003; Regina, 2005)

 • “Liability of Directors, Officers and Employees under Environmental Law, Directors in the 21st Century,” Saskatchewan Legal Education Society Inc. (2004)

-• Lawyer of the Year, Administrative and Public Law, Best Lawyers (Regina, 2022)
+• Named Lawyer of the Year, Administrative and Public Law, Best Lawyers (Regina, 2022)

-• Recognized in Lexpert Special Edition: Energy (since 2020)
+• Recognized as a Top Lawyer, Energy, Lexpert Special Edition: Energy (since 2020)

-• Recognized in Best Lawyers, Aboriginal Law, Administrative and Public Law, Construction Law, Corporate and Commercial Litigation, Environmental Law (since 2011)
+• Recognized as a Top Lawyer, Administrative and Public Law, Aboriginal Law, Construction Law, Corporate and Commercial Litigation, and Environmental Law, Best Lawyers (2011-present)

-• Selected by Peers as One of the Worlds Leading Practitioners in Environmental Law – International Who’s Who of Environmental Lawyers (since 2011)
+• Recognized by Peers as One of the Worlds Leading Practitioners, Environmental Law, International Who’s Who of Environmental Lawyers (2011-present)